kwozyman/fab/README.md

 This would run and apply `example.ks` to a BootC Containerfile.
 Notice the usage of a second container image (`quay.io/kwozyman/fab:latest`) to keep `fab`'s environment separated from the resulting image.

+### Currently implemented Kickstart commands

+Currently, these are the only implemented Kickstart commands:

+- `group`
+- `user`

 ## BootC Container Building

 ### Fabfiles